Here we help you understand what counts as a complaint, what is normal wear and tear, and how to submit a case.

 Seams that came loose early and the glove otherwise looks almost new.

-Holes or obvious wear after play.
+Holes, abrasions or obvious wear from play.

 Email [email protected] and attach:

 Clear images provide faster handling.